diodemusic/lulu/README.md

 # Lulu
-An API wrapper for the Riot API.
+A League of Legends API wrapper for the Riot API.

 Lulu provides a pythonic easy to use interface.